glassroom/generalized_orders_of_magnitude/README.md

 print(naive_lmme_via_vmapped_vector_ops(log_x, log_y), '\n')
 ```

-Our library provides a broadcastable implementation of LMME as a composition of vmapped vector operations, as `goom.alternate_log_matmul_exp`.
-It is _much slower_ than the current default implementation of LMME, especially for larger matrices, but offers greater precision.
-In practice, we have found it unnecessary to use it, because the current default implementation, despite being sub-optimal, has proven to work well in diverse experiments.
+For applications that require more precision, we provide an alternate broadcastable implementation of LMME via composition of vmapped vector operations: `goom.alternate_log_matmul_exp`.
+It offers greater precision but is _much slower_ than the current default implementation of LMME, especially for larger matrices.
+In practice, we have found its use unnecessary, because the current default implementation, despite being a sub-optimal compromise, has proven to work well in diverse experiments.
 Please see our source code for details.

 ## Selective Resetting